Opinion polling for United States presidential elections: 2008

-The campaign was close during the spring and summer, with Democratic candidate Barack Obama and Republican candidate John McCain trading the lead.
-The Great Recession started in December 2007, but Obama was initially hurt in the polls by Hillary Clinton supporters.
-The Republicans attacked him for being inexperienced, and McCain got a temporary bump in the polls after choosing Sarah Palin as his vice-presidential nominee.
+The campaign was close during the spring and summer, with Senators Barack Obama—the Democratic candidate and John McCain—the Republican candidate, trading the lead.
+The Great Recession started in December 2007, but Obama was initially hurt in the polls by former First Lady and Senator Hillary Clinton supporters.
+The Republicans attacked him for being inexperienced, and McCain got a temporary bump in the polls after choosing Governor of Alaska Sarah Palin as his vice-presidential running mate.
 The 2008 financial crisis allowed Obama to open a consistent, comfortable lead in the polls at the beginning of October, however, and he won the election by a comfortable margin.